 Chocolate Thumbprints with Peppermint Hot Fudge.

-These simple little chocolate thumbprint cookies are filled with a dollop of peppermint spiked hot fudge and a sprinkling of crushed candy canes.
+Hello chocolate lover.
+Meet your new favorite cookie.
+Buttery chocolate thumbprint cookies filled with a dollop of peppermint spiked hot fudge and a sprinkling of crushed candy canes.

 FOR THE COOKIES:

 - 1 cup (8 oz) unsalted butter, at room temperature

 - 1 1/3 cup granulated sugar